Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Introduction

 In the nonlinear setting, the Fisher information matrix---and the Hessian of the log-posterior density---depend on the parameters $x$, and thus these simple alphabetic optimality criteria do not directly apply.
 Many have suggested averaging these criteria over the parameter space, leading to a variety of nonlinear design heuristics \cite{nonlinear_alphabetic_regression, pronzato2013design} which in some cases permit interesting information theoretic interpretations \cite{walker2016,overstall2022,prangle2023}.
 A more general and principled approach, however, is to consider the \emph{expected information gain} (EIG) from prior to posterior, i.e.,

 where $\Dkl$ denotes the Kullback--Leibler (KL) divergence.
 This design objective was advocated by~\cite{lindley} as a natural measure of information due to an experiment.
 It can be justified from a decision-theoretic perspective \cite{Bernardo1979,BOED_review} as the expectation of a utility function based on Shannon information.
-The expected information gain enjoys other useful properties, such as invariance under reparameterization (inherited from the KL divergence).
-The EIG is also equivalent to the \emph{mutual information} (MI) between $ X$ and $ Y | d$, denoted $\I( X; Y \vert d)$ \cite{thomas2006elements}.
+The EIG enjoys other useful properties, such as invariance under reparameterization (inherited from the KL divergence).
+It is also equivalent to the \emph{mutual information} (MI) between $ X$ and $ Y | d$, denoted $\I( X; Y \vert d)$ \cite{thomas2006elements}.
 We thus will use these two terms interchangeably.
 In the Bayesian linear-Gaussian model, maximizers of the expected information gain from prior to posterior coincide with Bayesian D-optimal designs, i.e., $d^\ast \in \argmin_{d\in \Xi} \log \det \Sigma_{X \vert Y}(d)$, where $\Sigma_{X \vert Y}(d)$ is the design-dependent posterior covariance matrix.
 In general, however (e.g., outside of the linear-Gaussian setting), closed-form expressions for the EIG are unavailable.
 Estimating or bounding the EIG is in fact one of the \emph{central challenges of nonlinear Bayesian experimental design.}

 This paper proposes and analyzes new \textit{transport-based estimation schemes for EIG in general nonlinear/non-Gaussian settings}.
 We address settings where the likelihood function and prior density can be evaluated directly, but also ``implicit model'' \cite{cranmer,Kleinegesse2019EfficientBE} settings where one can only simulate (i.e., draw samples from) the prior and/or the data-generating distribution.
-To improve the estimation of EIG in high dimensions, we then introduce new \textit{dimension reduction} schemes that seek low-dimensional projections of the data and parameters that best preserve the mutual information $\I(X; Y)$.
+To improve the estimation of EIG in high dimensions, we then introduce new \textit{dimension reduction} schemes that seek low-dimensional projections of the data and parameters that best preserve the MI $\I(X; Y)$.
+This dimension reduction approach is adapted from~\cite{Ricarod_dimRed}.